mozilla-iam/cis/docs/PersonAPI.md

 display:public
-display:authenticated (user indicate this is to be shown only to users that are authenticated with the system) display:vouched (user indicate this is to be shown to vouched profiles only) display:staff (user indicate this can only be shown to Mozilla staff) display:private (user indicate this should not be shown to any user, only machines/API should see it) display:all (overrides all display levels) read:fullprofile (overrides all classification levels) write (scope for CIS Change API which allows profile writes.
+display:authenticated (user indicate this is to be shown only to users that are authenticated with the system) display:vouched (user indicate this is to be shown to vouched profiles only) display:ndaed (user indicates this is to be shown to NDA'd profiles only) display:staff (user indicate this can only be shown to Mozilla staff) display:private (user indicate this should not be shown to any user, only machines/API should see it) display:all (overrides all display levels) read:fullprofile (overrides all classification levels) search:all (allow search over any attribute) write (scope for CIS Change API which allows profile writes.
 Note that your signatures still need to match a trusted publisher, and that this scope alone is not sufficient to write data to the API - on it's own it effectively does not grant write access)
 ```